roryp/blog/README.md

 ## Overview of the Sample Application

-We'll demonstrate a sample application that implements the Queue-Based Load Leveling pattern in Java.
+We'll demonstrate the pattern with a sample application that implements the Queue-Based Load Leveling pattern in Java.
 Here's what it entails:

 - **Email Simulation:**
   Multiple producers generate email tasks—each with a unique ID—and enqueue them into a shared `BlockingQueue`.
 Consumers process these tasks asynchronously.
 A “poison pill” mechanism ensures that consumer threads terminate gracefully when their work is done.